bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-29-jpeg-quality-estimation-a-different-heuristic.md

 ---
 layout: post
-title: JPEG quality estimation&#58; direct table match method
+title: JPEG quality estimation using a simple least squares matching method
 headImage: "/images/2024/10/bailey-1024.jpg"
 headImageAltText: "Photograph of golden retriever dog Bailey sitting at a desk in front of a laptop, bashing her paws away at the laptop's keyboard while wearing a necktie."
 description: "This post describes a simple method for estimating JPEG compression quality.
-It is based on a straightforward comparison of a file's quantization tables against the quantization tables from the JPEG standard.
+It is based on a straightforward comparison of a file's quantization tables against the quantization tables from the JPEG standard using least squares matching.
 It also proposes a measure to characterize the similarity of an image's quantization tables to these standard tables, which is useful for assessing the accuracy of the quality estimate."
 tags: [JPEG, ImageMagick, ExifTool]
 comment_id: 92
 ---